Tuesday, September 17, 2024

 Take it Away, Lord

-If we could only remember these valuable truisms when tribulation paints the opposite picture of the verse above.
-I’ve heard and witnessed many Christians suffering mentally, spiritually and emotionally from the pressures of life.
-One thing about tribulation, it will press you to draw closer to God because things can get so bad so quickly, that you have no other choice but to lean on Him - It’s in the struggle that you see God’s love stronger.
+If only we could remember these hard truths when tribulation paints a different picture than what we’d like.
+I’ve seen and heard many Christians struggling mentally and emotionally under life’s pressures.
+But here’s the thing about tribulation: it pushes you to draw closer to God.
+When things spiral out of control, you realize you have no choice but to lean on Him.
+It’s in those struggles that you truly see God’s love shine brighter than ever.

-The apostle Paul was able to boast in his weakness because this is when God was glorified, through him.
-Paul was going through some horrible times, and he had many enemies, so much so, that he prayed often for God to remove the “thorns in his flesh”, but God knew that Paul needed to lean on Him and not be so concerned about the people that wanted to see him suffer.
+The Apostle Paul was able to boast in his weakness because it was in those moments that God was glorified through him.
+Paul faced some intense struggles and had many enemies, to the point where he often prayed for God to remove the “thorn in his flesh.”
+But God knew that Paul needed to lean on Him, and not worry about those who wanted to see him suffer.

-There may be some of you that probably have encountered folks who would like nothing more than to see you suffer.
-But as the elders in my church would say, “With God on your side, you can never fail”.
+There may be some of you that have encountered folks who would like nothing more than to see you suffer.
+But as the seasoned veterans in the Lord tell us, “With God on your side, you can never fail.”

 Scripture quotations marked (NLT) are taken from the Holy Bible, New Living Translation, copyright © 1996.
 Used by permission of Tyndale House Publishers, Inc., Wheaton, Illinois 60189.
 All rights reserved.